Astronauts Rubins and Glover Begin Spacewalk

-Category: Space Hits: 1NASA Astronaut Kate Rubins during a six-hour and 48-minute spacewalk on Sept.
+Category: Space Hits: 2NASA Astronaut Kate Rubins during a six-hour and 48-minute spacewalk on Sept.
 1, 2016.

 NASA astronauts Kate Rubins and Victor Glover have begun their spacewalk outside the International Space Station to begin assembling and installing modification kits required for upcoming solar array upgrades.